myspc-development/art-test/docs/Codex_Instructions.md

 4. Update the changelog if the doc introduces new features.

 Following these conventions keeps the Codex consistent and easier to maintain.

+## Linking Strategy
+Where possible cross-reference sections to avoid duplication.
+For example the [Widget Registry Reference](widgets/widget-registry-reference.md) explains the registration API, so other guides can simply link to that file.
+When referencing external resources include a short summary to keep the doc self-contained.

+## Keeping Docs Current
+After each sprint check the [Verification Checklist](VERIFICATION-CHECKLIST.md) and update the `last_updated` frontmatter date.
+Remove obsolete TODOs and confirm all relative links resolve.
+Docs that fall below the 300-word threshold should be expanded with examples or screenshots so they remain comprehensive.